-^{10.} X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge.
+10. X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge.

-11. Is based on a write cycle that was initiated in accordance with the Truth Table on page 9.
+11. Is based on a write cycle that was initiated in accordance with the Write Cycle Descriptions table.
 BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.